Best Settings For Apex Legends PC {Windows} Reddit 2020

 - Adaptive Supersampling – This will be greyed out.

-- Anti-Aliasing – Switch this off for maximum FPS.
-Keep it on for a slightly sharper looking experience which won’t tank your FPS.
+- Antialiasing – Switch this off for maximum FPS.
+Keep it on for a slightly sharper-looking experience that won’t tank your FPS.

-- Texture Streaming Budget – This is effectively “Texture Resolution” and this depends on the power of your graphics card and the VRAM it comes equipped with.
+- Texture Streaming Budget – This is effective “Texture Resolution” and depends on your graphics card’s power and the VRAM it comes equipped with.
 For pure FPS, we’d recommend switching this to a lower setting and not going any higher than Medium.

 - Texture Filtering – This affects the sharpness of texture details which can hit FPS quite hard if you crank this up.
 We’d recommend keeping this at “Anisotropic 2X”.